N-A-D/Rift/README.md

 **Notes:**
 1. If C++17 is not available, do not define `RIFT_ENABLE_PARALLEL_TRANSFORMATIONS`.
 1. Parallel application of system transformations *may* actually lead to degraded performance versus sequential transformations.
-In particular, if the number of entities is small, below two thousand in my testing, sequential transformations would be perferable.
+In particular, if the number of entities is small, below two thousand in my testing, sequential transformations would be preferable.
 My system when testing:
 CPU: i7 8700k (stock)
 RAM: 16GB DDR4 3000mhz